Vindicta Announce 2026 Australian Tour

 Image supplied

-Comprising former Dogma members Grace Jane Pasturini (vocals), Amber Maldonado (guitar) and Patri Grief (guitar), Vindicta is a new chapter for the trio, with the band having just released their first single, ‘The Face of the Clown’.
+Comprising former Dogma members Grace Jane Pasturini (vocals), Amber Maldonado (guitar) and Patri Grief (guitar), Vindicta is a new chapter for the trio, who have recently released their first single, ‘The Face of the Clown’.

 Vindicta’s The Reckoning Australian Tour begins in Adelaide at The Gov on Wednesday 24 June, continuing with dates at Melbourne’s Max Watts on Thursday 25 June and Sydney’s Crowbar on Saturday 27 June, before wrapping up at Brisbane’s Crowbar on Sunday 28 June.